arnbme/nyckelharpa/README.md

 2. Adjust HSM's settings
 3. Create the Modefix profile
 4. Optionally create a Talker profile
-5. Optionally create one or more Contact profiles
-6. Optionally set a one or more existing keypad devices to use the user provided Centralite Driver, then add one or more User pin profiles
+5. Optionally set a one or more existing keypad devices to use the user provided Centralite Driver, then add one or more User pin profiles

 [:arrow_up_small: Back to top](#top)